-It’s crucial to start studying early, which is why it’s one of the best final exam study tips out there.
+It’s crucial to start studying early, which is why it’s one of the best final exam study tips.

 14. Choose a good time and place to study.

-Everyone has a different studying style, and it’s crucial to find the best time and place for you to study.
+Everyone has a different studying style, so it’s crucial to find the best time and place to study.

 If you’re someone who does better with silence, try studying in a quiet area where there won’t be any distractions.

-But if background noise helps you focus, study in a coffee shop or library where there are plenty of other people around.
+But if background noise helps you focus, study in a coffee shop or library with plenty of other people.